Desperately Dating movies Letters to Juliet, 2010 film

 Letters to Juliet, 2010 film

 Big picture?
 This movie is a romantic fantasy with some very unhelpful messages.
 That being said, I thoroughly enjoyed it!
-And I do find some interesting concepts here about relationships that are useful to explore.
-The basic premise is that Sophie and Victor are an engaged couple who go to Italy, have separate adventures, Sophie meets a cute boy while helping his grandma find her lost love and realizes it is Charlie she loves and not Victor.
+And I do find some interesting concepts here about relationships that are fun to explore.
+The basic premise is that Sophie and her fiancée Victor go to Italy, have separate adventures, Sophie meets a cute boy (Charlie) while helping his grandma (Claire) find her lost love (Lorenzo) and realizes it is Charlie she loves and not Victor.
 There is much more to the story and it is beautiful and smiley to watch.

 One big message from the movie I can unequivocally support is the idea that it is never too late for love.
 Love doesn’t always appear on our own desired timetable and can be damned elusive.
 Keep your heart open and keep looking, with intention.
-It is possible, I’m proof.
+I am proof that this works.